robert-lindsey/WCRP/README.md

     ./bin/cross_validation --datafile dataset.txt --foldfile folds.txt --predfile predictions.txt

-will produce the text file predictions.txt containing the expected posterior probability of recall for each of the trials of the students in a heldout set.
+will produce the text file predictions.txt containing the expected posterior probability of recall for each of the trials of the students in the heldout set.
-There will be one line per replication-student-trial.
+There will be one line per replication-fold-student-trial.

 ## License and Citation